Alienation (speech): Impact

 The speech was reprinted in full in The New York Times, which hailed it as the "greatest speech since President Lincoln's Gettysburg Address".
 In the Glasgow newspaper The Evening Times it was afforded only 57 lines and placed lower in prominence than the council's plan to invest in a radio station and a bus that crashed into a tree.
 The Evening Times article was headlined "I have a dream by Rector Jim Reid", despite the fact that Reid never went by "Jim".
 The Glasgow Herald mentioned the speech in its editorial.
 The coverage of the speech helped raise Reid's profile to the highest levels of his career, and led to appearances on national television such as Open to Question in May 1972 and A Chance to Meet in November.

 Reid's speech was criticised by some Trotskyist opponents, including Stephen Johns of the Socialist Labour League who stated: "this could be one of these speeches by the Archbishop of Canterbury, the Duke of Edinburgh or even a Tory.
 After all we are all against the 'rat race', and it would be nice if the ordinary bloke got a bit more say in things – make him feel wanted.
 It is noticeable that the 'communist' Reid censored all mention of capitalism, the working class, revolutionary change and socialism".
 Others praised the address, which was described as poetic and demonstrating Reid's intelligence.
 CPGB leaders praised the speech and Alex Murray told the party's Scottish Congress: "Previous Rectors, among them Gladstone, Disraeli and Sir Robert Peel, must be spinning in their graves ...
 It matters not as they represent the past ... that which [Reid] represents; those whom he represents – our Party, our ideas and our ideals, the working class, the youth, represent ...
 Scotland's future".

 Reid stood for the CPGB in Central Dunbartonshire (which included Clydeside) in the February and October 1974 general elections, losing decisively to the Labour candidate both times.
 His term as rector ended in 1974 and he was replaced by Arthur Montford, a football commentator.
 Reid later moved away from the CPGB and joined Labour, for which he unsuccessfully stood in Dundee East in the 1979 general election.
-Afterwards, he presented a series of BAFTA-winning documentaries about the USSR on Grampian Television.
+Afterwards, he presented a series of documentaries about the USSR on Grampian Television.
 He became disillusioned with New Labour and, in 2005, joined the Scottish National Party.
 He died in 2010.

 After Reid's death the address was referred to as "a working-class hero's finest speech" by The Independent and the writer Kenneth Roy regarded it as "one of the outstanding speeches of the 20th century".
 Scottish Labour Party Leader Iain Gray described the address as "one of the finest political speeches of the 1970s" and the most famous portion, the phrase "a rat race is for rats", is still quoted widely decades later.